 When it comes to switching up my hairstyle, I can get a little shy.
-In fact, I've had the same hairstyle (long, bleached, centre-parted) for nearly 10 years.
+In fact, I've had the same hairstyle (long, bleached, middle-parted) for nearly 10 years.
 And what's really quite funny is that despite the fact my hair has looked the same that whole time, the techniques I find myself asking the hairstylist for have varied drastically over the years.
-First I was asking for ombré, then balayage and now it tends to be something along the lines of "babylights but kind of balayage and don't forget the root stretch, please?"
+First, I was asking for ombré, then balayage and now it tends to be something a little more curated.
+Something along the lines of "babylights but kind of balayage and don't forget the root stretch, please?"
 Yep, navigating the world of hair colour can be quite the minefield.
 And frankly, I'm a little fed up of the same old, same old.

-Luckily, there's a new hair colour trend on the block and it's set to spice things up a little.
-That's right, it's the '90s chunky highlight.
+Luckily, there's a new hair colour trend on the block, and it's set to spice things up a little.
+That's right—it's the '90s chunky highlight.
 But before you start experiencing flashbacks of zebra-like orange stripes courtesy of your favourite box dye, fear not.
-This year, the chunky highlight has had a bit of a makeover.
+This time around, the chunky highlight has had a bit of a makeover.
 Combining the original concept with other techniques such as balayage, babylights or face-framing, the humble chunky highlight is back—and I'm kind of loving it.

-Whether you fancy keeping things chic and brassy for the winter months or lightening everything up with some icy streaks (if so, I highly recommend Redken Blondage Express Anti-Brass Mask, £25, for keeping yellow tones at bay), there’s a style of chunky highlight for you.
-Keep scrolling for some serious chunky highlight inspiration…
+Whether you fancy keeping things chic and warm-toned or lightening everything up with some icy streaks (if so, I highly recommend Redken Blondage Express Anti-Brass Mask, £29, and Amika Bust Your Brass Cool Blonde Repair Shampoo, £18, for keeping yellow tones at bay), there’s a style of chunky highlight for you.
+Keep scrolling for some serious chunky-highlight inspiration.

 Subtle but still very effective, Alexis's slightly thicker sections of caramel colour blend perfectly with warmer brown tones to create the ultimate winter 'do.